Kiko, Crown Princess of Japan: Official duties

 In June–July 2019, the couple carried out the first official overseas visit by the imperial family following the accession of Emperor Naruhito.
 They visited Poland and Finland to participate in the celebrations for the 100th anniversary of the establishment of diplomatic relationship between Japan and the two countries.
 In August 2019, the couple and their son, Hisahito, arrived in Bhutan for a visit.
 In 2023 they were guests at the coronation of King Charles III and Queen Camilla.

+In August 2026 they visited Paraguay to commemorate the 70th anniversary of Japanese emigration to that country.

+In September 2026, they visited Norway to attend the state funeral of King Harald V.

 Health

 While pregnant with her third child, Kiko was diagnosed with placenta praevia.
 The Princess also had carpal tunnel syndrome osteoporosis aggravated by child-nursing, a symptom common among middle-aged women, her doctor revealed on 14 December 2007.

 In late 2023 it was reported that Kiko was suffering from a gastrointestinal illness which prevented her from eating "normal meals" though an endoscopy performed on her in January 2024 found no abnormalities.